MicrosoftDocs/azure-docs/articles/machine-learning/how-to-connect-data-ui.md

 ## Next steps

-* See a step by step example of  [training with TabularDatasets and automated machine learning](tutorial-first-experiment-automated-ml.md).
+* See a step-by-step example of [training with TabularDatasets and automated machine learning](tutorial-first-experiment-automated-ml.md).
 * [Train a model](how-to-train-ml-models.md)
 * For more dataset training examples, see the [sample notebooks](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/work-with-data/).